-Currently, the easiest way to set up the bot is by using Heroku, a container-based cloud platform.
-Installation via Heroku is done in your web browser and keeps the bot online 24/7 for free.
-The installation guide will guide you through the entire installation process.
-If you run into any problems, join the development server for help and support.
+Installation via Heroku is possible with your web browser alone.
+The installation guide (which includes a video tutorial!) will guide you through the entire installation process.
+If you run into any problems, join our Modmail Discord Server for help and support.

 $ git clone https://github.com/kyb3r/modmail $ cd modmail

 .env.example is nonexistent (hidden), create a text file named

 Finally, start Modmail.

 This repo supplies a Dockerfile for simplified deployment.

 $ docker build . --tag=modmail

 Or run directly from a pre-built version from https://hub.docker.com/.